mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_query_limit.html.markdown

 # Resource: mongodbatlas_federated_query_limit

-`mongodbatlas_federated_query_limit` provides a Federated Database Instance Query Limits data source.
+`mongodbatlas_federated_query_limit` provides a Federated Database Instance Query Limits resource.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.